-The University of Kansas Libraries has announced inaugural speakers for the newly created Libraries Lecture Series.
+The University of Kansas Libraries has announced the fall speakers for the Libraries Lecture Series.
 The series highlights the breadth of interdisciplinary research and creative work found on an expansive range of topics across campus.
-The spring 2014 series features four eminent KU scholars:
+The fall 2014 series features five eminent KU scholars:

 The lectures are free and open to the public.
 Refreshments will be provided.